Business routes of Interstate 70: Columbia business loop

 Interstate 70 Business (I-70 Bus.) is a business loop of I-70 in Columbia between exits 125 and 128.
+On July 9, 2018, the onramp connecting the business loop to eastbound I-70 was disconnected.
+There is now no direct way of access to eastbound I-70 via eastbound I-70 Bus.

+The Missouri Department of Transportation is now considering the removal of the westbound I-70 Bus. exit ramp.
+If this proposal is approved, the only direct access to the business loop from I-70 would be at exit 125.

 St. Charles business loop

 Interstate 70 Business (I-70 Bus.) is a business loop of I-70 in St. Charles.
 It runs from exit 228 to 229, partially along Route 94, as well as otherwise unmarked First Capitol Drive and Fifth Street.

-I-70 Bus. begins at exit 228, a single-point urban interchange (SPUI) with Route 94 (First Capitol Drive) and turns north, immediately having an unconventional interchange with Boone's Lick Road.
+I-70 Bus. begins at exit 228, a single-point urban interchange with Route 94 (First Capitol Drive) and turns north, immediately having an unconventional interchange with Boone's Lick Road.
 From there, it passes by a city water tower just south of West Clay Street.
 As it runs past Lindenwood University, I-70 Bus./Route 94 curves around a former segment of First Capitol Drive, then reencounters that road as I-70 Bus. makes a sharp right turn to the east while Route 94 continues to the northeast along Kings Highway.
 First Capitol Drive runs at a straight line toward Riverside Drive and the Katy Trail State Park along the Missouri River, but I-70 Bus. does not go that far.
 Instead, it makes a sharp right turn at South Fifth Street, which becomes North Fifth Street two blocks north of this intersection.
-South Fifth Street is four lanes wide with a center left-turn lane for one block but narrows down to two lanes between Jackson and Tompkins Streets, only to widen again south of McDonough Street.
+South Fifth Street is four lanes wide with a center left-turn lane for one block but narrows down to two lanes between Jackson and Tompkins streets, only to widen again south of McDonough Street.
 The route becomes a divided highway before the intersection with Boone's Lick Road, and the last intersection along the route is Bass Pro Drive and Ameristar Boulevard.
 I-70 Bus. ends at exit 229 as it loops into a partial cloverleaf interchange with I-70, just before that road crosses a bridge over the Missouri River.